rontarrant/gtkDcoding/docs/_posts/2021-09-24-0115-gtk-gio-app-open-flag.md

 So, now we’ve read file names from the command line and opened them, each in their own window.
 Next time, we’ll look at command line switches.

 ‘Til then, let’s all do our best to stay sane.
-These trying times are a challenge—like trying to design a garbage collector on your first day with a new language while simultaneously trying to work out the plot of *Lost*—but we can survive and flourish if we all keep our heads… and our distance.
+These trying times are a challenge—like setting out to design a garbage collector on your first day with a new language while simultaneously trying to work out the plot of *Lost*—but we can survive and flourish if we all keep our heads… and our distance.

 Be safe.